2025-12-10 –, Machine Learning & AI

 Who Should Attend?

-Data scientists, ML engineers, and risk analysts who use logistic regression in regulated settings and need a reproducible, explainable feature-engineering pipeline.
+Data scientists and risk analysts who use logistic regression in regulated settings and need a reproducible, explainable feature-engineering pipeline.

 Detailed 30-Minute Agenda